webrecorder/specs/py-wacz/README.md

 -------
 `-t --text`

-Generates pages.jsonl page index with a full-text index
+Generates pages.jsonl page index with a full-text index, must be run in conjunction with --detect-pages.
+Will have no effect if run alone

 ```wacz create tests/fixtures/example-collection.warc -t```